 - Identifying stakeholders and the role each can play in reducing the level of toxicity in the profession

-- Eliminating the stigma associated with help-seeking behaviors
+- Eliminating the stigma associated with help-seeking behaviours

-- Taking small, incremental steps to change how law is practiced and how lawyers are regulated to instill greater well-being in the profession.
+- Taking small, incremental steps to change how law is practiced and how lawyers are regulated to instil greater wellbeing in the profession.

 Florence Thum, College of Law